ncase/wip-llm-code-stuff/README.md

 * **SASS: Semi-automated AI Safety Scientist.** ([more notes](https://blog.ncase.me/research-notes-oct-2024/#project_2), also see `persuade.js`) First, I replicated a former MATS alum's work, showing that GPT-3.5 can infer your demographics (gender/race/etc) from *just a small non-personal essay*.
 Then, I used Speakeasy to *automatically generate & test* causal hypotheses on what features in one's writing style lets GPT-3.5 do that.
 (Concept-based black-box interp)

 So those are the three code files in this repo.
 This repo does *not* contain the code for Speakeasy, coz I can't make "unlisted" repos, and c'mon, I'm still working on it and it's my special premature baby, gimme a break

+**P.S:** Oh, also in the code it's called "Avocado" instead of Speakeasy because... well, I was hungry when I gave it a placeholder name.